This post was updated on April 18, 2021, with information about the 2nd PCF Cohort application.

 You don’t have much time left to consider Primary Care First.
-The application for the 2nd cohort is due April 30, 2021 – we don’t want you to miss this opportunity to participate.
+The application for the 2nd cohort has been extended to May 21, 2021 (previously it was April 30, 2021) – we don’t want you to miss this opportunity to participate.

 Primary Care First rewards innovation in primary care practices by providing a financial model that moves dramatically away from fee-for-service and soundly into value-based care.
 It shows real promise for helping independent primary care practices remain independent.